tralph3/Steam-Metadata-Editor/README.md

     paru -Syu steam-metadata-editor-git

+If you are in an Ubuntu/Debian based distribution, you can download the source code and run the `make_deb.sh` script.

+    ./make_deb.sh

+You may need to mark it as executable first:

+    chmod +x make_deb.sh

+**The script must be ran on the project's root folder, make sure to cd into it.**

+The script will generate a `ZeroTier-GUI.deb` package in the root directory.
+Simply install it with `sudo apt install ./ZeroTier-GUI.deb`.

 Other Linux distributions can download the source code.
-The program needs python3.6 or greater with the tk module.
+The program needs Python3.6 or greater with the tk module.

 * Windows